KhaiHuy123/analytics-processing-pipeline/README.md

 - Run `docker-compose build <service_name>` to build the remaining services and run `docker-compose up -d` after all containers are built.

-- If you are using Docker Destop and you can see these below pictures on your screen, it means your analytics system is ready to work.
+- If you are using Docker Desktop and you can see these below pictures on your screen, it means your analytics system is ready to work.
 Good Luck !

 ![image](https://github.com/user-attachments/assets/dfe418d6-6671-4092-8bde-19b0d5c006b9)